 Manufacturer's certified calculations and data showing location of critical speeds in relation to operating speeds shall be provided in accordance with Section 01300, when specified in the individual equipment specification sections.
-The package booster station pump skid design shall include vibration and critical speed limitation analysis.

 Where equipment is driven with a motor powered with a variable-frequency drive, the Contractor shall provide information on the limits and ranges of the vibration, torsion, mechanical, thermal, and similar characteristics of the driven equipment, where such limits or ranges impact the speed, time, or ramp settings of the variable-frequency drive.
 These points and ranges shall be included as part of the submittal information for the driven item of equipment.
 The purpose of this requirement is to allow coordination of the variable-frequency drive configuration with the limitations of the driven equipment.